Vn1k/rust-password-tool/README.md

-# 🔐 Rust Password Suite
+# 🔐 Rust Password Tool

 A secure password generator and password validation tool written in Rust.